New Zealand electricity market: Incidents

 There have been long-standing concerns about the potential for market abuse under nodal pricing, particularly when the transmission system becomes congested.

 Genesis Energy was "net pivotal" north of Hamilton on 26 March 2011.
 The HVAC network was under scheduled maintenance with 2 of 6 220 kV lines out and 3 of 5 110 kV lines out, thereby restricting supply from the South Island.
 Extreme bids by Genesis Energy sent Auckland spot prices to $23047/MWh (€15000/MWh), these prices later returned $197/MWh (€125/MWh) – a factor of 117×.

 The Electricity Authority declared a UTS (undesirable trading situation) and subsequently dropped the final price to $3000/MWh (€2000/MWh).
-The Electricity Authority decision was challenged and the High Court of New Zealand found in favor of the regulator.
+The Electricity Authority decision was challenged and the High Court of New Zealand found in favour of the regulator.
 In its submission, the Electricity Authority stated that "the high interim prices on 26 March 2011, if they are allowed to become final prices ... threaten to damage the integrity and reputation of the wholesale market for electricity".